The Grass Is Singing: Title and epigraph

 Despite the section's theme of the power of destruction over growth, it is one of the more jubilant and reviving images used in "What the Thunder Said".
 Fifteen lines from this section of The Waste Land are quoted to begin the novel, forming its epigraph, to which is added the epigrammatic quotation: "It is by the failures and misfits of a civilization that one can best judge its weaknesses", an aphorism from an unstated source.

 Adaptations

 The book was adapted into a movie in 1981 by a Swedish company.
-Filmed in Zambia, the film stars John Thaw, Karen Black and John Kani.
+Filmed in Livingstone and other locations of Zambia, the film stars John Thaw, Karen Black and John Kani.
 It is also known under the titles, Gräset Sjunger and Killing Heat.

 Publication history

 The first American edition was published in 1950 by Thomas Y. Crowell Co.
 The first American paperback edition was in 1964, from Ballantine Books.
 The novel was also republished in 1973 in the influential Heinemann African Writers Series.